Nonprobate Transfers (Contractual Arrangements, Multipleparty Accounts, POD Designations, TOD Registrations)

 An agent is a person authorized to make account transactions for a party.
 An agent has no beneficiary rights to money in the account.
 This means that if the owner of the account dies, the agent does not receive the funds remaining in the account.

 Multiple-party accounts can be paid on request to one or more of two or more parties regardless of whether right of survivorship is mentioned.
 The law also authorizes a payable on death (POD) designation and an agency designation for both single-party and multiple- party accounts.
-With multiple-party accounts, one party may withdraw the entire amount on deposit in the account.
+With multiple-party accounts, one party may withdraw the entire amount on in the account.
 Further, any one party may change the type of account.

 The contributions by the parties is key to their rights in multiple-party accounts.
 During lifetime, the parties own an account in proportion to their net contributions.
 The contributions of spouses are presumed equal.
 If unequal proportions are desired, the account owners should be prepared to prove their contributions by clear and convincing evidence.